gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 * modify

-Details about the gluster-block architecture can be found in the gluster-blocl git repository <https://github.com/gluster/gluster-block>
+Details about the gluster-block architecture can be found in the gluster-block git repository <https://github.com/gluster/gluster-block>
 and the original design notes
 <https://docs.google.com/document/d/1psjLlCxdllq1IcJa3FN3MFLcQfXYf0L5amVkZMXd-D8/edit?usp=sharing>.